 The jti (JWT ID) claim provides a unique identifier for the JWT.
 The identifier value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object.
-The jti claim can be used to prevent the IWT from being replayed.
+The jti claim can be used to prevent the JWT from being replayed.
 The jti value is a case sensitive string.
-This claim is OPTIONAL.
+Use of this claim is OPTIONAL.